-(Expressed in Canadian dollars, except share, per share date or unless otherwise stated)
+(Expressed in Canadian dollars, except share, per share data or unless otherwise stated)

-To address the funding requirements, the Company entered into an interest-free unsecured credit facility agreement with Silvercorp in January 2024 to allow the Company to draw down up to US\$1,000,000 to funds its operational needs.
-With funding from this Facility, the Company believes it has sufficient funds to realize its assets and satisfy its liabilities in the normal course of business for the next 12 months.
+To address the funding requirements, the Company entered into an interest-free unsecured credit facility agreement with Silvercorp in January 2024 and advanced US\$1,000,000 from Silvercorp to funds its operational needs.
+With the support of Silvercorp, the Company believes that it should be able to raise additional funds cover its liquidity requirements for the next 12 months.
 Please refer to (a) Liquidity Risk under "Financial Instruments" section of this MD&A for the remaining contractual maturities of the Company's financial liabilities.